 Unlock New Monetization Opportunities

 Uncover an even deeper level of consumer insights with self-service BI running on top of your data warehousing and analytics platform.
 One of our clients, BICS, realized that a system capable to analyze over 2 billion records can help more than one business to succeed.
 So they have launched a that helps their clients receive a 360-view of their roaming traffic performance, gain more insights into usage, revenue, behavior patterns, and improve their CX and service quality.

 Telecom consumers are hard to impress over the long term, especially as OTT players move into the telcos turf. state that user satisfaction with a provided line of services decreases universally at the one year mark and onward.
 The same thing occurs with a customer’s likelihood to recommend their provider:

 The current churn rates in the telecom industry are :

 - The average churn rate is 1.9% across the top four carriers in the US (AT&T, Verizon, T-Mobile, and Sprint).

 - Monthly loss from the churn, per carrier, is $65M.

-VoC analytics can complement your customer path analysis and help you gain more insights into the motivation and needs of individual customers and specific segments.
+Voice of Customer analysis stands for the process of capturing and analyzing all the information your customers are saying about your business and products and applying the new insights to improve the overall customer experience in the telecom industry.
+VOC analytics can complement your customer path analysis and help you gain more insights into the motivation and needs of individual customers and specific segments.
 This data can help you pinpoint the most crucial areas for service improvement such as: